Overrided/Fb2.Document/Readme.md

 ## Querying

-All descendants of `Fb2Node` (itself included) class has certain interface to access, query and manipulate parsed data.
+All descendants of `Fb2Node` (itself included) class provide build-in methods to query and manipulate parsed data in multiple ways.

-For full list of properties for accessing document structural parts see [Fb2Document.Properties](#Fb2Document-Properties).

-For full list of methods for querying the model's content, see [Fb2Container.Methods](#Fb2Container-Methods).

 <br/>